PistolPete21/UmbrellaKotlin/README.md

 # Umbrella App - Kotlin

-This project was a challenege project by The Nerdery that was based around using the DarkSky Api to create a fully functional weather application that gave the forecast for today and tomorrow.
+This project was a challenge project by The Nerdery that was based around using the DarkSky Api to create a fully functional weather application that gave the forecast for today and tomorrow.

 ## Getting Started